Star Wars Holiday Special: In popular culture

 In 2005, Lawrence Person wrote a review of a "Platinum Edition" DVD release of the special as an April Fools hoax.

 In the 2006 music video accompanying the "Weird Al" Yankovic song "White & Nerdy", the main character is seen buying a bootlegged version of the Star Wars Holiday Special.
 The scene depicts the exchange as a drug deal, referencing the underground status of the special.

 In 2007, the comedy troupe RiffTrax, which is composed of Mystery Science Theater 3000 alumni Bill Corbett, Kevin Murphy and Michael J. Nelson, released a parody commentary on the special including the original commercial breaks.

 In the 2011 Community episode "Regional Holiday Music", the main characters watch a bootleg recording of the "Inspector Spacetime holiday special", a clear nod to the Star Wars Holiday Special.

-The LEGO Star Wars Holiday Special featuring characters from the sequel trilogy in a Life Day-themed adventure was released on Disney+ on November 17, 2020, the 42nd anniversary of the special.
-The same day, io9 announced that Jeremy Coon and Steve Kozak were directing a documentary about the making of the special titled A Disturbance in the Force.
+The Lego Star Wars Holiday Special, featuring characters from the sequel trilogy, was released on Disney+ on November 17, 2020, the 42nd anniversary of the special.
+The same day, io9 announced that Jeremy Coon and Steve Kozak were directing A Disturbance in the Force, a documentary about the making of the special.

 The Guardians of the Galaxy Holiday Special is a Disney+ special released in November 2022.
-It is set in the Marvel Cinematic Universe, and director James Gunn has cited the Star Wars special as its main inspiration.
+It is set in the Marvel Cinematic Universe, and director James Gunn has cited the Star Wars special as its primary inspiration.